ketiko/ruby_blocks_and_procs_presentation/PITCHME.md

 +++

 Basically they are a way to defer execution of code like you would a method.
-Sometimes called anonymous methods
+Sometimes called anonymous methods.

 +++